tochiu/catarminal/README.md

 # catan
-Settles of Catan but its in rust
+Settlers of Catan but its in rust